realnumbers/bus/README.md

 ##Current Status
 **Everything is under heavy development and subject to change.**

-The search part of the app is mostly working, but the part that displays the results from the API is not fully implemented yet.
-Everything else is still in planning.
+Most of the app's functionality is implemented, but there are still some bugs and things missing.

 ##Pics or it didn't happen